zjedi/hugo-scroll/exampleSite/content/homepage/opener.md

 > The belly rules the mind. --- spanish proverb

-By the way this welcome section won't show up in the top/left navigation menu.
+By the way this welcome section won't show in the cover menu.